10 Benefits Of Yoga That Are Supported By Science

 When used alone or along with other methods of alleviating stress, such as meditation, Yoga can be a powerful way to keep stress in check.

 2. Relieves Anxiety

-Many people begin practicing yoga as a way to cope with feelings of anxiety.
-Interestingly enough, there is quite a bit of research showing that yoga can help reduce anxiety.
+Many people begin practising Yoga as a way to cope with feelings of anxiety.
+Interestingly enough, there is quite a bit of research showing that Yoga can help reduce anxiety.

 3. May Reduce Inflammation

 In addition to improving your mental health, some studies suggest that practising Yoga may reduce inflammation as well.
 Inflammation is a normal immune response, but chronic inflammation can contribute to the development of pro-inflammatory diseases, such as heart disease, diabetes and cancer.
 A 2015 study divided 218 participants into two groups: those who practised Yoga regularly and those who didn’t.
 Both groups then performed moderate and strenuous exercises to induce stress.
 At the end of the study, the individuals who practised Yoga had lower levels of inflammatory markers than those who didn’t).
 Similarly, a small 2014 study showed that 12 weeks of Yoga reduced inflammatory markers in breast cancer survivors with persistent fatigue).
 Although more research is needed to confirm the beneficial effects of Yoga on inflammation, these findings indicate that it may help protect against certain diseases caused by chronic inflammation.

 4. Could Improve Heart Health